-Under Mr. Petterson's agreement, if Mr. Petterson's employment is terminated by the Company for "Cause" (defined below) or by Mr. Petterson other than for "Good Reason" (defined below), Mr. Petterson will be entitled to his base salary and employee benefits through the termination date.
+Under each named executive officer's employment agreement, if the named executive officer's employment is terminated by the Company for "cause" (as defined in the applicable employment agreement) or by the named executive officer other than for "good reason" (within the meaning of the applicable employment agreement), the named executive officer will be entitled to his or her base salary and employee benefits through the termination date.

-Under Mr. Petterson's agreement, if Mr. Petterson's employment is terminated by the Company without Cause or Mr. Petterson's resignation for Good Reason, he will be entitled to his base salary and employee benefits through the termination date, and also receive (i) 12 months of his base pay and target annual incentive compensation amount, less applicable withholdings, payable according to the Company's scheduled payroll pay dates; (ii) the pro rata portion of his annual incentive compensation and the SSP benefits earned through the termination date, paid at the same time as continuing executives; (iii) 12 months of subsidized medical and dental coverage for Mr. Petterson, his wife, and eligible dependents (to the extent each has been provided with coverage on the date immediately prior to the termination date); and (iv) 18 months of vesting credit for any unvested equity awards.
+If the named executive officer's employment is terminated by the Company without cause or in the event of the named executive officer's resignation for good reason, the named executive officer will be entitled to his base salary and employee benefits through the termination date, and also receive (i) 12 months of his or her base pay and, in the case of Mr. Petterson, target annual incentive compensation amount, payable according to the Company's scheduled payroll pay dates; (ii) the pro rata portion of his or her annual incentive compensation and the SSP benefits earned through the termination date, paid at the same time as continuing executives; (iii) 12 months of subsidized medical and dental coverage; (iv) 12 months or, in the case of Mr. Petterson, 18 months of vesting credit for outstanding equity awards; and (v) in the case of the named executive officers other than Mr. Petterson, outplacement services of up to \$15,000, provided such services are rendered within one year of his or her termination.